 Google Shopping is an important and fast-growing online channel for adidas.
 It allows them to advertise on top of the search results (above text ads) with specific products that match the intent of what their potential customer is looking for.

 What we were facing

-adidas was struggling with a lack of control over what shopping ads people saw when searching for things like “NMD”.
-This resulted in inaccurate ads.
-In addition, they were facing difficulties with targeting the different levels of search intent which led to both missed opportunities and overspend.
+adidas had difficulty controlling which content people saw when searching for products from their “NMD” line.
+This resulted in ads that were not intent-focused and ultimately resulted in an intent/product mismatch.
+Additionally, adidas was facing difficulties with targeting the different levels of search intent which led to both missed opportunities and substantial overspend.